louisguitton/dagster/docs/docs-beta/docs/guides/monitor-alert/custom-logging.md

 # Custom loggers

-Customize loggers to emit your logs in a way that's more useful to you, whether to make them more readable or easier to process by your log management system.
+Custom loggers are used to alter the structure of the logs being produced by your Dagster pipelines.
+For example, JSON logs can be produced to more easily be processed by log management systems.

 ## What you'll learn